SayyedulBappy/DjangoBlogApp/README.md

 - user authentication and authorization
 - CRUD functionality for posts
-- comment system on posts
+- CRUD functionality for comment system on posts

 ## Description

 Users can create account and add new posts to the site and update and delete their posts.
-Users can add comments to any post and delete comments
+Users can add, edit and delete comments on posts

 ## What did I learn